 Yellow fruit and vegetables are harmonizing, laxative and purifying.
 Bananas, pineapples and lemons are soothing and stimulate happiness and wellbeing.
 This is from a nutritional point of view.

 From the experience of the colours that surround us, yellow is also a colour that has a positive influence on our mood.
 Yellow makes us happier.

 I used to hate yellow when I was younger.
 Probably because yellow clothes didn’t suit me at all, they made me look sick.
 Nowadays I have grown to like yellow and its nuances.

 Every colour of food has its own blessings.
 Have a look at my article at another website about yellow food.

 A traditional Spanish dish is Tortilla.
 It consists mainly of potatoes and eggs, baked together they produce a nice, soft yellow colour.
 Variations are adding some ham, onions or other things, but they always add that in little quantities.

-My son’s mother in law made them a lot.
+My son’s mother-in-law made them a lot.
 I should have asked her for the recipe to have an original and traditional one.
-According to my husband, it’s difficult to make Tortilla right.
+According to my husband, it isn’t easy to make Tortilla right.
 I wouldn’t know because I don’t cook!

 Do you link a specific colour to a country?
 Let me know in the comment box below.